isabella232/ios-contact-picker/readme.md

     }
 ```

 Here, we see if our app can use the user’s contacts.
 If not, we let the user know.
-If so, we go ahead and call fillContacts.
+If so, we go ahead and call **fillContacts**.
 If the user hasn’t specified whether our not our app has permission to use his or her contacts, we ask them and respond appropriately.

 Now we need a way to store contact information.
 To do this, go to File>New>File... and create a new Cocoa Touch Class.
-I always prepend my class names with a “C”, so I’ll name the class “CContact” since we want a class to hold contact information.
+I always prepend my class names with a “C”, so I’ll name the class “**CContact**” since we want a class to hold contact information.
 Make sure the subclass is NSObject, the language Objective-C.

 For this app, we’ll only need four pieces of information: first name, last name, mobile number, and home number.
-Head over to CContact.h and add these properties and this class method to the interface:
+Head over to **CContact.h** and add these properties and this class method to the interface:

 ```objective-c
 @property (nonatomic, copy) NSString *firstName;